anttih/Sham/README.md

 Sham is a mocking library for PHP 5.3 and up.
 The idea behind Sham is to allow everything to be done to a Sham instance.
-Sham records everything done to it, you can then later expect what happened.
+Sham records everything done to it, you can then later investigate what happened.
 Thus, you can use Sham for both mocking and stubbing.

 The goal is to record everything that is possible.
 This includes: